 The ‘family’ one is even better, with a ‘corridor’ section between two separate ‘rooms’ after the foyer portion.

 Outside, strings stretch along the sides of the tent, serving as clotheslines.
 Don’t forget to check it when you leave though.
 I left my favourite pareo drying on it.
 Fortunately, the wonderful honesty and kindness of the camp site people and Weerachai’s friend (who was our trip organiser) meant that I got it back eventually.

 Camping vs glamping

 Indeed, during my time at Ko Laoliang I hardly did much more than pick up my snorkel and fins and enter the water, then get back out again for necessaries.
-I like those holidays where the lack of a mirror is something that never enters your consciousness.
-It’s incredibly freeing, and such a luxury.

 Things to do on Ko Laoliang

 To be honest, I think you don’t really need things to do, on such a lovely beach.
 But that’s possibly just me.